Most unexpected behavior can be debugged by using the parameter --debug.

 15.4.2.
 THOR didn’t scan the file due to a skipped deeper inspection

 The magic header of that file is not in the list of interesting magic headers (see ./signatures/misc/file-type-signatures.cfg) AND file doesn’t have a relevant file extension (.asp, .vbs, .ps, .ps1, .rar, .tmp, .bas, .bat, .chm, .cmd, .com, .cpl, .crt, .dll, .exe, .hta, .js, .lnk, .msc, .ocx, .pcd, .pif, .pot, .pdf, .reg, .scr, .sct, .sys, .url, .vb, .vbe, .vbs, .wsc, .wsf, .wsh, .ct, .t, .input, .war, .jsp, .php, .asp, .aspx, .doc, .docx, .pdf, .xls, .xlsx, .ppt, .pptx, .tmp, .log, .dump, .pwd, .w, .txt, .conf, .cfg, .conf, .config, .psd1, .psm1, .ps1xml, .clixml, .psc1, .pssc, .pl, .www, .rdp, .jar, .docm, .ace, .job, .temp, .plg, .asm)

 Solution: Use an intense scanning mode for that folder (--intense) or add the magic header to file-type-signatures.cfg (Warning: this file gets overwritten with an update; Warning: intense scanning mode threatens the scan's and system's stability).

-14.3.3.
-THOR didn't initialize the IOCs or YARA rules with the correct type¶
+15.4.3.
+THOR fails to initialize custom rules with the correct type

 It happens very often that users that prepare custom IOCs or YARA rules forget to include the correct keyword in the filename of the IOC or YARA rule file.